 *Cabinet Committee: The Fall of the Ancien Régime, 1789

-*Advanced Crisis Committee: Crisis of the Third Century (ACC)
+*Advanced Crisis Committee: The Partition of Babylon, 323 BCE (ACC)

 *Please note that Crisis Committees are also considered Advanced, but follow continuous crisis Rules of Procedure (RoP) rather than traditional RoP.